Wengia Solodorensis: Symbols

+Activities

-The motto Patria and Scientia ("Fatherland, “Science") is upheld through lectures on political or scientific topics at regular meetings and study trips.
+The motto is upheld through lectures on political or scientific topics at regular meetings and study trips.
 The “Wengia” cultivates radical-liberal ideas, but is politically neutral.
 The prospective student can practice arguing, criticizing and speaking in a casual environment.
 Well-known representatives from politics, science or business are often invited as speakers.
 In this way, the active members are able to obtain first-hand information as future citizens and get to know experienced personalities.
 The motto Amicitia (“Friendship”) finds its expression in the social occasions of the society such as regular tables, Kneipen, Kommersen (both ceremonial drinking and singing sessions), balls, study trips, etc. Great importance is attached to maintaining student traditions and songs.

-Alt-Wengia (Alumni organisation)
+Alumni organisation

 The need of the old boys for an own association became apparent early on.
 In 1897, after many unsuccessful attempts, a permanent alumni organisation was founded.

 The regulars tables of the “Alt-Wengia” founded in many university towns in Switzerland not only made it possible to maintain old friendships outside of Solothurn, but also give newly enrolled students the opportunity to get advice and help counteract the anonymity in today's academic life.

 The great solidarity among the alumni is shown every year in November when more than 300 “Wengianer” attend the general assembly of the Alt-Wengia held in Solothurn.

 Regular pub and liaison house

 For the first eight years, the Wengia did not have a regular pub.
-She found her first place to stay for a longer time in 1892 in the “Brasserie Schenker”.
-On 1 April 1946, the “Misteli” at Friedhofplatz 14 in Solothurn has been chosen as regular pub.
-In 1957 a Kneipkeller was installed in the former stables.
+Its first long-term location was in the “Brasserie Schenker” in 1892.
+On 1 April 1946, the “Misteli” at Friedhofplatz 14 in Solothurn was selected as its regular pub.
+In 1957, a Kneipkeller was installed in the former stables.
 In 2006, the Kneipkeller was relocated to the vaulted cellar as part of the total renovation of the property.

-1986 the property was acquired by the Wengia building cooperative.
-In 2005 it was transferred to “Misteli AG” which is largely owned by the alumni association and its members.
+In 1986, the property was acquired by the Wengia building cooperative.
+In 2005, it was transferred to Misteli AG which is largely owned by the alumni association and its members.

-Society publication

-A link between the active members and the alumni of the “Wengia” is the publication “Der Wengianer”.
-Started in October 1888, it has been published regularly several times a year since.
-Active members and Alumni are jointly responsible for the editing.